0xPARC/0xparc-intro-book/src/fhe3.typ

 == The "Flatten" operation
 <a-constraint-on-the-secret-key-mathbfv-and-the-flatten-operation>
-In order to make the error estimates work out, we’re going to need to make it so that all the ciphertext matrices $C$ have "small" entries.
+In order to make the error estimates work out, we are going to need to make it so that all the ciphertext matrices $C$ have "small" entries.
 In fact, we will be able to make it so that all entries of $C$ are either
 $0$ or $1$.